jcfrog/board-painter/README.md

 - Board image : file name of the board image to be saved (PNG file)
 - Save : save image
 - Clear : you can clear all, or just pieces, moves or arrows
 - Current brush : displays the current brush.
-Change it by clicking on an item (move/piece/arrow)
+Change it by clicking on an item (move/piece/arrow).
+Brushes can be rotated, use the rotation links to turn to different directions : North (default), South, East and West.
 - Board colour : choose the 2 colours of the board+ border (background and text)
 - Moves : brush patterns for moves layer
 - Arrows : brush pattern for arrows + colour options (fill and borders)